Trump asked for a wall. He’s forcing a constitutional crisis.

 Democrats said there was no crisis, other than the political box Trump built for himself by promising his base that he would build the wall in the first place.

-Castro said that he is prepared to introduce a measure that would terminate Trump's emergency declaration, which could get a vote in the House but is unlikely to see floor action in the Republican-controlled Senate.
+Castro said that he is prepared to introduce a measure that would terminate Trump's emergency declaration, which could get a vote in the House but might not see floor action in the Republican-controlled Senate.

+If the House passes a joint resolution terminating a national emergency, the Senate must either take up the resolution within 18 days, or vote not to consider it within that timeframe.

-In order to stop the process he's launching today, the president would have to sign a termination measure, or it would have to get a two-thirds majority over his veto.
+In order to stop the process he launched Friday, the president would have to sign a termination measure, or it would have to get a two-thirds majority over his veto.

 "I don’t believe he would have the support in the Senate — if they’re required to vote," Castro said.